nark/WiredServer/wired/README.md

 	/usr/local/wired/wiredctl start

 By default a user with the login "admin" and no password is created.
 Use Wired Client or Wire to connect to your newly installed Wired Server.

+### Running on Docker

+Pull and run the container:

+    docker run --name wired -d -p 4871:4871 -v /path/to/yours/files:/files wired2/wired:2.5

+* the `-p` option maps the container port (`4871`) to whatever the port you want to use on your host machine.
+If you want `wired` to be available on another you can use: `10000:4871` and Docker will translate it.
+* the `-v` option maps items of the container file system with your local file system.
+You can change the first value of the pair to adjust to your server files configuration.
+Wired Server will look into the `/files` path of the container to index and server your files.

+If you want Docker to start the container automatically for you, add the `--restart always` argument as follow:

+    docker run --name wired --restart always -d -p 4871:4871 -v /path/to/yours/files:/files wired2/wired:2.5

+Start/stop the container:

+    docker stop wired
+    docker start wired

+Remove the container:

+    docker rm wired

+It could be useful to backup and restore container files such as `database.sqlite3` or `wired.conf`.
+You can do that do using the `docker cp` command.

+From container to host:

+    docker cp wired:/user/local/wired/database.sqlite3 /path/to/your/database.sqlite3

+From host to container:

+    docker cp /path/to/your/database.sqlite3 wired:/user/local/wired/database.sqlite3

+Build the image locally:

+    cd wired/
+    docker build --tag wired:2.5 .

+Tag the image:

+    docker tag <image_id> wired2/wired:2.5

+Push to Docker Hub:

+    docker push wired2/wired:2.5

 ### Get More